Where to find a state grammar school

 Some schools will recruit from beyond their home authority, while others, such as Ripon Grammar School, offer boarding facilities for children with an identified 'boarding need.'
 However, the majority now give preference to those living in defined catchment areas, or within reasonable commuting distance of the school, with distance often used as a tie-break.

 Identifying and locating grammar schools

 Grammar schools are located in 36 English local authorities.
 Almost half of these are considered 'selective authorities' (eg Kent and Buckinghamshire), where around one in five local children are selected for grammar school entry based on ability.
-The others are areas such as Barnet or Kingston with only a few grammar schools.
+The others are areas such as Barnet or Kingston, with only a few grammar schools.

 Admission to a state grammar school

 State grammar schools are permitted, under the Code of Practice on School Admissions, to select pupils by ability.
 Children are usually tested in the final year of primary school (aged 10/11), by an exam commonly known as the 11+; a few schools (such as Cranbrook School) test for entry at 13+, and many re-open their books at 16+.
 Some grammar schools now give preference to qualifying children on Pupil Premium.

 Entry is possible at other times if places are available and the child meets the academic entry criteria.
 However, grammar schools do not have to take pupils that fail to make the grade, even if they are not full.